chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 ## Add/Remove Nodes

 The Chef Automate commands require some arguments so that it can determine which types of nodes you want to add or remove to/from your HA setup from your bastion host.
-To know more see [Add Nodes to the Deployment](/automate/ha_add_nodes_to_the_deployment) to add nodes and [Remove Single Node from Cluster](/automate/ha_remove_single_node_from_cluster) to remove nodes.
+To know, more see [Add Nodes to the Deployment](/automate/ha_add_nodes_to_the_deployment) to add nodes and [Remove Single Node from Cluster](/automate/ha_remove_single_node_from_cluster) to remove nodes.

 ## Patch Configs